Phil Keaggy: 2000s

 In 2005, after thirty years of being out of print, Glass Harp's first three studio albums were reissued on CD by Music Mill Entertainment.
 The albums were digitally remastered and include previously unreleased bonus tracks.
 In July, Keaggy also released an expanded edition of Uncle Duke.
 First released in 2000, this new edition was entitled The Uncle Duke Project and included the original album plus a bonus disc of new songs, alternate versions and an interview with Phil and his uncle.

-The following year, Keaggy released Freehand, the sequel to Acoustic Sketches.
+The next year, Keaggy released Freehand, the sequel to Acoustic Sketches.
 That same year Keaggy and long-time friend Randy Stonehill released Together Live! in both album and DVD format.
 In addition to including acoustic renditions of Keaggy and Stonehill's solo material, the project includes versions of their previous collaborations such as "Sunday's Child", "Who Will Save the Children?" and "That's the Way It Goes".
 Keaggy later guest performed on two songs of Rufus Tree's album Dying To Live.

-2006 saw Keaggy release three additional instrumental albums: Jammed! was a one-disc collection of songs featured previously on 1999's double album Premium Jams.
+In 2006, Keaggy release three additional instrumental albums: Jammed! was a one-disc collection of songs featured previously on 1999's double album Premium Jams.
 The album also included a new rendering of "Ode to Joy" titled "Joyphil" and "Prehistrobie K-18", a previously unreleased song that Phil wrote and recorded as a teenager.
 The acoustic instrumental album Roundabout, is another instrumental collection.
 The songs are either improvisation or other riffs played over loops that were recorded as part of the performance.
 Keaggy explains that the songs "began with me messing around at my soundchecks before the audience came in.
 I'd typically just come from taking a nap at a hotel, so my mind would be fresh, and I'd improvise loops that would be recorded by my soundman, Brian Persall.
 The loops have rhythm, lead, bass, and even percussion parts along with textures created using an EBow and placing plastic between the strings, which creates koto, banjo, and steel drum-type sounds.
 After I returned home, I imported all of the loops into Pro Tools and edited some sections, but no overdubs were added either after the initial recording or while in the studio.
 If a song was too long, I might edit some measures or repeated sections to make it a little less repetitious, or maybe move some bits around."